kevinsilva/bullseye/README.md

 A full-stack web application that provides financial data.

-Bullseye is a react-based application that provides data about securities, including details such as a chart field based on close price, volume and date.
+Bullseye is a react-based application that provides users with data about securities, including details such as a chart based on close price, volume and date.

 ## Implementation Details

 This project is a financial data system with both back-end and front-end components.
-The back-end handles data storage and retrieval of data while the front-end provides a simple user interface for interaction.
+The back-end handles data storage and retrieval of data while the front-end provides user-friedly interface for interaction.
 The back-end is built on top of a [PostgreSQL](https://www.postgresql.org/) database, using [Apollo Server](https://www.apollographql.com/) and [Prisma](https://www.prisma.io/) for [GraphQL](https://graphql.org/)-based API development and data management.
 The front-end is built using [React](https://react.dev/), [Material UI](https://mui.com/) and [Highcharts](https://www.highcharts.com/).
 [TypeScript](https://www.typescriptlang.org/) is used both on back-end and front-end for type safety and robustness of code.

 ## Back-end